DROP US A EMAIL:

 Storage and Longevity

-• Room Temperature: Keep them in an airtight container for up to 5 days.
-They actually get slightly chewier on day two!
+• Room Temperature: Store in an airtight container for up to 5 days.
+They often become even chewier the next day.

-• Freezing: These freeze beautifully.
-Wrap individual stars in plastic wrap and then place them in a freezer bag.
-They’ll stars and honey bars for up to 3 months.
-Just thaw at room temperature for about 20 minutes before eating.
+• Freezing: Wrap individual pieces and freeze for up to 3 months.
+Thaw at room temperature for about 20 minutes before serving.

 Frequently Asked Questions